Acharya97/LendingClubCasestudy-/README.md

 # Lending Club Case Study

 ## Problem Statement
-• The Company is a Consumer finance company that lends various type of loans to urban customers
+The Company is a Consumer finance company that lends various type of loans to urban customers.
-• Whenever a new loan application comes to the bank, it is crucial for the bank to decide whether or not to approve the loan
+Whenever a new loan application comes to the bank, it is crucial for the bank to decide whether or not to approve the loan.
-• Hence it is important for the banks to take the right decision and approve the right loans
+Hence it is important for the banks to take the right decision and approve the right loans.
-• In this case study, objective is to understand which consumer attributes and loan attributes influence the tendency of defaulting on a loan
+In this case study, objective is to understand which consumer attributes and loan attributes influence the tendency of defaulting on a loan.
-• This will help the banks in making quicker, smarter and less risky decisions while approving the loan
+This will help the banks in making quicker, smarter and less risky decisions while approving the loan.

 ## Analysis Approach
 o